Do you commute daily and want some car exercises to do while driving?

 This is also super easy to do while sitting, so it’s a great exercise you can do in your car as well.

 Simply clench your glutes for a count of 8 and repeat 8 times.

 Note: Duration and repetition can be adjusted to drive time for any of these.

-Calf muscle toning is an exercise you can easily do in your car.
+Calf muscle toning is a car exercise you can easily do while driving.

 To execute this move raise your legs on the tips of your toes.
 Hold for 10 seconds and repeat 8 times.
 Unless you have superman legs you will feel the burn pretty quick.

-Note: Be careful doing this exercise on your right side because you know, you’re driving.
+Note: Be careful doing this exercise on your right side because, you know, you’re driving.
 Mind your pressure on that gas pedal.
-You should be able to tense your calf without slamming on the pedal, mkay?
+You should be able to tense your calf without slamming on the pedal, kay?

-We’re obviously not going to lie down for this, but you can flex your abs pretty right and lean into a bit by crunching towards your steering wheel.
+We’re obviously not going to lie down for this, but you can flex your abs pretty tight and lean into a bit by crunching towards your steering wheel.

 Of course your range of movement will be limited, but you can still rotate from side to side at the waist without removing your hands from the steering wheel.

 You can use your grip to get a little extra movement.